Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 Private sundecks, petal-infused baths, and candlelit dinners overlooking the sea make the Sarojin one of Thailand’s most romantic beach stays for honeymooners.
 And, despite its remote feel, it’s still within walking distance of Khao Lak’s local restaurants and markets.

 During your stay, you can choose to take a short boat ride to the Similan Islands.
-Just specks in the sea, they have a standing as one of Thailand’s best diving and snorkeling sites.
+Just specks in the sea, they have a standing as one of Thailand’s best diving and snorkelling sites.
 The islands don’t have any hotels or obvious developments, only powdery sands and coral-rich waters.

 Floating camp in Khao Sok’s tropical rainforest